mananyev/portfolio-performance-tracking/README.md

 I tried running this project locally on a standard `e2-medium` VM (2 vCPU, 1 core, 4 GB memory) with a 10 GB drive, and the initial backfill execution (most important one) failed due to memory issues.

-Running the same local setup on a `e2-standard-4` VM (4 vCPUs, 16 GB Memory) with extra disk space (20 GB total) went well until it failed because of the failure to connect to `host.docker.internal` (problem not solved yet).
+Running the same local setup on a `e2-standard-4` VM (4 vCPUs, 16 GB Memory) with extra disk space (20 GB total) went with no issues.

-Running from the scratch on a local Windows machine goes with no issues.

 ## 5. Future Steps